Understand Your CarVeto Certificate:

 Outstanding finance means the vehicle belongs to the finance company, not the seller or registered keeper.

-The seller must pay off the total loan amount to the lender before selling the car.
+The seller must pay off the loan amount to the lender before selling the car.

 Protecting your money